tomjschuster/sequelize-ui/README.md

 - unit
   - file tree
 - ci
-  - run e2e sql tests in ci
+  - run e2e sql tests in ci for all dialects
 - ui
-  - components (after UI complete)
-  - Browser tests (after UI complete)
+  - Browser tests
+  - Components?
 - sql
-  - verify all tables/columns for each db type with demo schema
+  - verify all tables/columns for each dialect with each example schema
   - review sequelize framework test coverage

 ### Documentation

-- Update README for project overview, contribution
 - Document modules/functions